bvalot/pyMLST/README.md

 pyMLST have been developped to performed this task.
 In comparaison to other tools, it uses a local sqlite database to store allele sequences and mlst profiles.
 This allows to iteratively enlarge the collection of strains to compare.
-The entry is a draft genome produced by an assembler, but also other genomes store in sequence database.
+The entry is a draft genome produced by an assembler or the direct raw data, but also other genomes store in sequence database.

 ## New version
 V2.1: